NoahGX/Book-Management-MERN/README.md

 ## Output
 - **Create/Edit Book**: After successfully creating or editing a book, a success message is shown, and the user is redirected to the homepage.
 - **Delete Book**: A confirmation is required before deleting a book.
 If successful, a success message is displayed, and the user is redirected to the homepage.
-- **View Book**: Displays the book's details including title, author, publish year, creation time, and last update time.
+- **View Book**: Displays book details including title, author, publish year, creation time, and last update time.

 ## Notes
 - **API Endpoints**: